-The Burial Authority maintains a memorial safety policy in line with BS8415.
+The LRC Burial Services maintains a memorial safety policy in line with BS8415.
+A copy of the policy may be obtained from the cemetery office.

-The Burial Authority, in accordance with the provisions of the Local Authorities' Cemeteries Order 1977, following appropriate periods of notification; reserves the right to dismantle unsafe memorials either fully or partially, and lay them flat on the graves.
+LRC Burial Services in accordance with the provisions of the Local Authorities' Cemeteries Order 1977, following appropriate periods of notification; reserves the right to dismantle unsafe memorials either fully or partially, and lay them flat on the graves.

-The Burial Authority, in accordance with the provisions of Schedule 3 and Article 10 of the Local Authorities' Cemeteries Order 1977, upon expiry of the Exclusive Rights of Burial and following appropriate periods of notification; reserves the right to consider removing from the grave any memorial that is unsafe or dilapidated by reason of neglect.
+LRC Burial Services, in accordance with the provisions of Schedule 3 and Article 10 of the Local Authorities' Cemeteries Order 1977, upon expiry of the Exclusive Rights of Burial and following appropriate periods of notification; reserves the right to consider removing from the grave any memorial that is unsafe or dilapidated by reason of neglect.